lemlac/mulem/docs/reference.md

 doubleArray: int#2#2 = [[1, 2], [3, 4]]
 ```

-This builds on the visible simatry between type notation and their value expressions:
+This builds on the visible symmetry between type notation and their value expressions:

 | Type | Notation | Expression |
 |:--|:-:|:-:|